 - GS MEC 011 — Mobile Edge Platform Application Enablement: Explains the process of how applications communicate with the edge by detailing the activity of a reference point between the edge applications and the edge platform.
 This standard provides how the information flows between the application and the platform, what information is necessary for the communication to work, and illustrates the data model.

 - GS MEC 012 — Radio Network Information API: Defines the Radio Network Information API and how it functions on the edge.
 They ETSI Industry Standards Group (ISG) defines Radio Network Information Service (RNIS) as “a service that provides radio network information to mobile edge applications and mobile edge platforms.”
 The benefit of this API is that it can optimize services on the edge utilizing radio.

 - GS MEC 013 — Location API: Explains what the Location Service API is and details how it functions on the edge.
 The purpose of this API is that the “edge platform or applications perform the active device location tracking, location-based service recommendation, etc.”

 The RA is a horizontal, system-level architecture for fog nodes and networks.
-Similar to MEC, it allows computing functions to be moved closer to the data center, which brings a faster connection and lower latency to IoT devices and 5G networking.
-Open Fog’s describes the benefit behind the joint integration of ETSI’s APIs and RA as “it will be easier for developers to create common architectures, unify management strategies, and write a single application software modules that run on both Open Fog and MEC architectures.”
+Similar to edge computing, it allows computing functions to be moved closer to the data center, which brings a faster connection and lower latency to IoT devices and 5G networking.
+Open Fog’s describes the benefit behind the joint integration of ETSI’s APIs and RA as “it will be easier for developers to create common architectures, unify management strategies, and write a single application software modules that run on both Open Fog and MEC [aka the edge] architectures.”